Doodle Week- or- The Further Adventures of Back-up Girl

 ------------------------------------------------------------------------------------------------------------------

-"The wheel of good fortune is finally turning in your direction."
+"The wheel of good fortune is finally turning in your direction."and

 "Doors are opening for you in many areas of your life."